ronaks9065/Simple-Website-In-ReactJS/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: instal this dependency after this your project work npm install react-router-dom@5.2.0
 ### `npm start`

 Runs the app in the development mode.\